 Break-fix pros and cons

-On the bright side, you don't make any upfront IT service investments or payments.
-And the "pay-as-necessary" costing model might be more affordable than monthly subscriptions.
-Also, there are no service agreements or licenses to worry about.
-Finally, break-fix IT leaves total IT control in your hands—letting you decide when to call for outside assistance and what actually needs fixing.
+Break-fix arrangements are a series of one-offs: you don't make any upfront IT service investments or payments.
+Break-fix IT leaves total control in your hands—letting you decide when to call for outside assistance.

 The biggest downside to break-fix IT is the lack of proactive maintenance that prevents systems from failing in the first place.
 The saying "don't fix unless broken" doesn't exactly hold true in IT.
 If you wait until something breaks, you'll likely suffer unwanted downtime.
 Consequently, the cost of frequent downtime and repairs can really add up in the long run.